Sniper Ghost Warrior 3: Gameplay

 Navigation is enhanced in Ghost Warrior 3.
-The player can carry out some "extreme navigation" movements, according to the game's developer, such as free-running, parkouring, climbing ledges, and rappelling.
+The player can carry out some "extreme navigation" movements, according to the game's developer, such as parkouring, climbing ledges and rappelling.
 The player can activate Scout Mode, which is an ability of the game's protagonist to highlight places of interest and detect explosives such as mines.
 The player can also make use of the mode to find a new sniping spot during missions.
 The game also focuses on realism; as a result, it also features a dynamic weather system and day-night cycle which affects the gameplay and enemy behavior.
 The player can make use of these situations to create tactical advantages.

 In addition, the player can travel to the "safe house" where they can collect supplies and resources like first-aid kits and ammunition for weapons.
 These safe houses also act as fast travel points for the player for easy navigation of the world.
 In addition, the player can craft and modify their weapons and bullets.
 These upgrades can improve the weapons' efficiency and accuracy.
 When not playing missions, the player can interact with a neutral faction, which may or may not help the player in completing missions.
 Safehouse is a safe place where the player can choose equipment, sleep to a designated hour, craft, buy items in the shop and start missions.
 There are several safe houses on each map, and the player needs to discover them to be able to use them.
 There will be loot waiting or new weapons to equip in newly discovered safe houses.
 The player can fast-travel to safe houses from any place in the world (fast travel is disabled after entering a mission area).

 After choosing a mission, its area will be visible on the map, and a GPS path will be displayed.
 Various points of interest, which the player discovered earlier, will also be checked on the map.
 The road to the mission area leads through open maps, where the player can encounter random events, points of interest, hunt for animals, etc. Which route the player chooses is up to them.